amaiya/ktrain/examples/README.md

   - [image classification](#imageclass):  models for image datasetsimage classification examples using various models and datasets
 - `graphs`:
   - [node classification](#-graph-node-classification-datasets): node classification in graphs or networks
+  - [link prediction](#-graph-link-prediction-datasets): link prediction in graphs or networks

 ## Text Data